jeka-dev/jeka/README.md

 ## Use-cases

-- **Use Java for scripting:** JeKa makes it ridiculously easy to write and execute scripts using the Java language.
+- **Use Java for scripting**
+  JeKa makes it ridiculously easy to write and execute scripts using the Java language.
   Write your automated tasks directly in Java and execute them from anywhere, without any setup.